smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 If you didn't get good results, or the techniques just didn't work for you, a common refrain is that you must've done something wrong.
 You didn't pick the right model or mode, didn't include the right shibboleths, something was wrong with the context, you didn't put your rally cap on the right way...
 It's gotta be _you_ that's the problem.
 Because it works great for everybody else!

 There exists a certain personality type for whom it is very, very important that they are right.
 But more than that, they need to be _seen_ as being right.
 Their conversations will tend to follow an arc of proclaiming that Thing A is better than Thing B, and laying out a very well crafted case for Thing A, and then waiting around for that setup to pay off by Thing A beating Thing B by some objective metric.
-When this person is right, this can be a very vindicating feeling for them.
-When they are wrong, they tend to suffer a kind of very specific amnesia about what they said or believed in the past.
+When this person is right, it can be a very vindicating feeling for them.
+When they are wrong, they'll tend to suffer a kind of very specific amnesia about what they said or believed in the past.

 It is perhaps similar to the type of person who constructs a whole narrative around the stupid parlay they just bet $50 on.
 If all the legs hit and the bet pays off big, this person will claim that they knew exactly what they were doing and that their deep understanding of the game and their skill and genius-level intuition was what allowed them to see the outcome so clearly.
 When they lose, however, it's dismissed as somebody else's fault---the player choked, the official made a bad call, the field was slick, etc. For these people, betting and winning alone are not enough to bring a sense of satisfaction.
 They must be _seen_ placing that bet and winning.
 It is important for bystanders to see that they are Very Smart. {{% margin-note %}}The same kind of braggadocio might be seen in a pool player calling a complex shot before sinking it.
 But the pool player is respectable because it really is their skill that allows them to call a shot and then execute it.{{% /margin-note %}}